The Christian’s Duty

 Every Christian is taught that he must “have no fellowship with the unfruitful works of darkness, but rather expose them.”
 (Ephesians 5:11).
 God tells every Christian that he must “not hate your brother in your heart.
 You shall surely rebuke your neighbor, and not bear sin because of him” (Leviticus 19:17).
 Every Christian is responsible—not only for his own soul—but also for the welfare of those closest to him; he must not follow his brothers and sisters into sin; instead he must do what he can to stop them from sinning.

 Indeed, a Christian does his leaders Christian service, if he respectfully refuses to follow them in wrongdoing.
-By both his words and his example, every Christian should gently reprove and correct his leaders, whenever in God’s providence he is called to do so.
+By both his words and his example, every Christian should very gently reprove and correct his leaders, whenever in God’s providence he is called to do so.

 God is often pleased with such a testimony, and it may be that the leaders of the church will give heed to it.